stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 }
 ```

-Introducing this new functionality should have been easy but we had a lot of head-scratching when we first tested this code with JNA throwing the infamous "Invalid memory access" error.
+    > Introducing this new functionality should have been easy but we had a lot of head-scratching when we first tested this code with JNA throwing the infamous "Invalid memory access" error.
 Eventually we realised that we are actually dealing with **unions** and not structures here!
 Presumably our original code only worked because we were dealing with a single attachment and Vulkan simply ignored the 'extra' data of the structures.

     We manually modified the relevant Vulkan types to unions and used the JNA setType() method to 'select' the relevant property.
-As far as we can tell this is the only instance in the whole Vulkan API that uses a union!
+As far as we can tell this is the **only** instance in the whole Vulkan API that uses a union!

-Finally we add default constants for both cases and a static helper that determines the default clear value for a given attachment:
+Finally we add default values for both cases and a static helper that can be used to determine the default clear value for a given attachment:

 ```java
 public static final ClearValue COLOUR = of(Colour.BLACK);